slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Disarm and infuriate with the mirror effect."
 -- Robert Greene [1959]*

-Reciprocation is the foundation on which we have evolved: our ancestors learned to share their food and their skills in an honored network of obligation.
-We feel obliged to repay favors we have received or to make a concession to someone who has made a concession to us.
+Reciprocation is the foundation of human evolution.

+Our ancestors survived by sharing food and skills in networks of mutual obligation.
+We feel compelled to repay favors, match concessions, and mirror behavior.

 > *"Being pacifist in face of wolves is the source of endless tragedy."
 -- vox populi*